Minnesota Transfer Curriculum

 Beginning Fall 1995, all students who enroll initially at Ridgewater College will be eligible to complete the MnTC.
-All new students who seek the Associate in Arts (A.A.) degree must complete the MnTC.
-New students who seek the Associate in Science (A.S.) or Associate in Applied Science (A.A.S.) degree may complete portions of the MnTC.
+All new students who seek the Associate of Arts (A.A.) degree must complete the MnTC.
+New students who seek the Associate of Science (A.S.) or Associate of Applied Science (A.A.S.) degree may complete portions of the MnTC.

 Students who enrolled at Willmar Community College/Ridgewater College before Fall 1995, and students who transfer credits into Ridgewater College from another school, may be eligible to complete the MnTC.
 If you are such a student, you must consult with a Counselor and/or Advisor in order to assess your eligibility and evaluate the MnTC for your specific situation.